Building Codes & Industry Standards

 - DO 42: Accessibility for Park Visitors

 - Architectural Barriers Act (ABA) of 1968 - The ABA requires access to facilities designed, built or altered with Federal dollars or leased by Federal agencies.
-The law covers a wide range of facilities, including post offices, social security offices, prisons, and national parks.
-It also applies to non-government facilities that have received Federal funding, such as certain schools, public housing, and mass transit systems.
-Passed in 1968, the ABA stands as the first measure by Congress to ensure access to the built environment.
+The law covers a wide range of facilities including national parks.
+It also applies to non-government facilities that have received Federal funding.
+Enacted in 1968, the ABA stands as the first effort by Congress to ensure access to the built environment.
 Facilities that predate the law generally are not covered, but alterations or leases undertaken after the law took effect can trigger coverage.

-- Americans with Disabilities Act (ADA) - The ADA prohibits discrimination on the basis of disability in employment, State and local government services, transportation, public accommodations, commercial facilities, and telecommunications.
-Unlike the ABA, the ADA's coverage is not tied to the presence of Federal funding.
-For more information, contact a regional Disability & Business Technical Assistance Center (DBTACs) or the appropriate Federal agency.
+- Americans with Disabilities Act (ADA) - The ADA prohibits discrimination on the basis of disability in employment, state and local government services, transportation, public accommodations, commercial facilities, and telecommunications.
+The ADA primarily covers work that is not Federally funded or constructed.
+However, certain Federal work does enforce ADA; contact a regional DBTAC (Disability & Business Technical Assistance Center) or Federal agency.

 Executive Orders (EOs)